mpostol/OPC-UA-OOI/Networking/ReferenceApplication/ReadMe.md

 ### How to: Implement producer role for OPC UA server

-The class `CustomNodeManager` captures implementation of an interface between the library and an object supporting  **Address Space Management** (described in  [OPC UA Data Processing Outside the Server](../#concept)) functionality in the typical OPC UA server.
+The class `CustomNodeManager` captures implementation of an interface between the library and an object supporting  **Address Space Management** (described in  [OPC UA Data Processing Outside the Server](../../SemanticDataSolution#opc-ua-data-processing-outside-the-server)) functionality in the typical OPC UA server.
 The **Address Space Management** instantiates the server address space, i.e. creates the nodes and binds the nodes with underlying external behavior.
 The example contains properties implemented as an instance of class `ProducerBindingMonitoredValue`.
 Modification of the `ProducerBindingMonitoredValue<type>.MonitoredValue` provides notification to the message handling state machine that a new value is available.

 In the current software version the class `CustomNodeManager` simulates underlying process using random numbers and current time.
 Arrays length is incremented periodically.

-## Further work

-All planned tasks related to this project are groped in the [milestone: UA Networking Reference Application](https://github.com/mpostol/OPC-UA-OOI/milestones/UA%20Networking%20Reference%20Application)